-1. Lionfish Fisheries Program
+1. Plastics Program

-2. Rapid Ecological Assessment (REA) for proposed Long Island Marine Protected Area (MPA)
+3. Rapid Ecological Assessment (REA) for proposed Long Island Marine Protected Area (MPA)

-Based on the Nov 18-19, 2013 and July 25-27, 2016 LI community stakeholder meetings, in referance to the establishment of the proposed 257,000 acre Long Island Marine Management Area (LIMMA), and in direct response to a recommendation by the University of Florida Conservation Clinic Levin College of Law.
+Based on the Nov 18-19, 2013 and July 25-27, 2016 LI community stakeholder meetings, in reference to the establishment of the proposed 257,000 acre Long Island Marine Management Area (LIMMA), and in direct response to a recommendation by the University of Florida Conservation Clinic Levin College of Law.
 In direct relation to the area defined by the stakeholders as a Multi Use Marine Management Area, we are required to perform a Rapid Ecological Assessment of this area.
-This assessment is to be preformed under the authority of he Bahamas National Trust and the Bahamas Govt and is required to submit to the Bahamas Government; Minister of Environment, Hon.
-Kenred Dorsett.
+This assessment is to be preformed under the authority of he Bahamas National Trust and the Bahamas Govt and is required to submit to the Bahamas Government; Minister of Environment.
 This necessary assessment provides critical habitat data needed to pass legislation.

 4. Nassau Grouper – Bahamas Grouper Moon Program

-On the recommendation of the UF-Conservation Clinic, Levin College of Law, MPAnews, Dr. Sylvia Earle, Dr. Guy Harvey, The Bahamas National Trust and many others…OCA has established our unique Eshare programs to grow a broad community involvement, locally, nationally and internationally, of the proposed 215,000 acre Long Island Marine Management Area (LIMMA) and the OCA Research and Education Facilities.
+On the recommendation of the UF-Conservation Clinic, Levin College of Law, MPAnews, Dr. Sylvia Earle, Dr. Guy Harvey and many others…OCA has established our unique Eshare programs to grow a broad community involvement, locally, nationally and internationally, of the proposed 215,000 acre Long Island Marine Management Area (LIMMA) and the OCA Research and Education Facilities.
 All funds generated by our EShare programs are utilized in conjunction with the proposed Facility and LIMMA; necessary to operate our facility, carry out expeditions, purchase equipment, and operate the business as needed.
 The EShare programs as listed works along with with policymakers, Govt. agencies, researchers, scientists, educators and the broader community towards best management, repairing and protection of their environment!

 Special note: For funding opportunities on any of our programs with detailed operations and cost breakdown available on request by contacting: email@example.com